Using Regular Expressions (RegEx) and GROK

 Samples

 To see how GROK format can be used in LPL, open a new "Read Lpl Log" query (from favorite input formats - those with the star), and see the Input Properties.
-There are also some samples in sample Queries in installation package.
+There are also some samples in sample Queries in the installation package.

 External resources